-Fair values of stocks are based on the prices on securities exchanges, and those of bonds and others are based on the market prices, valuations obtained from brokers and information vendors and others.
-Fair values of investment trusts are based on the disclosed net asset value and others.
-Fair values of private placement bonds are calculated by discounting the total amount of principal and interest and others at interest rates based on the discount rate reflecting expected loss and various risk factors by categories according to the internal ratings and terms.
+Fair values of investment trusts are measured at the disclosed net asset value and others.
+Those are not categorized into Levels by applying the transitional measures set forth in Article 26 of "Implementation Guidance on Accounting Standard for Fair Value Measurements."

+Fair values of private placement bonds are measured by discounting the total amount of principal and interest and others at interest rates based on the discount rate reflecting expected loss and various risk factors by categories based on the internal ratings and terms and are mainly categorized as Level 3 since the discount rate is unobservable.

-Fair values of securitized products are based on valuations obtained from brokers and others, and reasonably calculated prices based on the reasonable estimates of our management.
-In deriving reasonably calculated prices based on the reasonable estimates of our management mentioned above, we used the discounted cash flow method.
-The price decision variables include default rates, recovery rates, pre-payment rates, and discount rates.
+Fair values of securitized products are based on valuations obtained from brokers and others, and reasonably measured prices based on the reasonable estimates of our management and are categorized as Level 3 when significant unobservable valuation inputs are used and as Level 2 when other inputs are used.
+In deriving reasonably measured prices based on the reasonable estimates of our management mentioned above, we used the discounted cash flow method.
+The price decision variables include default rates, recovery rates, prepayment rates, and discount rates.